-For treatment of obstructive sleep apnea, there is another non-surgical treatment – oral appliances.
+For the treatment of obstructive sleep apnea, there is another non-surgical treatment – oral appliances.
 These devices are often accepted by patients when continuous positive airway pressure (CPAP) is not tolerated and is usually covered by insurance companies.

 An oral appliance is similar to an orthodontic retainer except it is not used to move the teeth.
 It works by changing the way the lower jaw meets the upper jaw during sleep.
 When the appliance is worn, the lower jaw is moved forward.
 This creates more space at the back of the tongue and throat which keeps the airway open.